Plastic Surgery Residency

 Thursday 6:30 - 8:00 a.m. – Division Educational Conference

-Call is taken by Plastic Surgery residents covering the VA Hospital, Scott & White Children’s Hospital, and Scott & White Hospital.
+Call is taken by Plastic Surgery residents covering the Temple VA Hospital, BSWH McLane Children’s Hospital, and BSWH Medical Center-Temple.
 All call is taken from home.
 Call is evenly divided between the plastic surgery residents in their last 3 years of training.
 We are in full compliance with the ACGME duty hour guidelines.

 Specialty call for Hand Surgery is divided with Orthopedic Surgery.
 The chief residents are responsible for assigning residents to the call schedule.

 Residents are required to conduct research during the residency, completing a minimum of two projects published in a peer reviewed journal.
-Regional, national and international presentations are encouraged with financial support available for travel and publication expenses.
-The scholarly environment is further enhanced as the Division of Plastic Surgery Education funds residents to attend national professional meetings during their residency and encourages the residents’ involvement in professional organizations (TSPS, ASPS, etc.)
+Regional, national, and international presentations are encouraged with financial support available for travel and publication expenses through GME and the Plastic Surgery Division.
+The scholarly environment is further enhanced by encouraging the residents’ participation in professional organizations (TSPS, ASPS, etc.).

 During each of the first three years of training, residents are assigned to a one-month research rotation.
 In the final years of residency, a biweekly protected afternoon is available to each resident who is actively participating in research.

-Each resident also completes a quality assurance (QA) initiative during training.
+Each resident also completes a quality improvement (QI) project during training.
 These projects are designed to improve the quality of care provided to our patients.
 In past years, they have modified the protocols used at our institution for infection control and preoperative pregnancy testing.

-The plastic surgery residents are supported with the resources of Baylor Scott & White Health and the Texas A&M University HSC to assist with research.
-Assistance is available for statistics, Institutional Review Board (IRB) and Institutional Review Committee (IRC) submissions and clinical photography.
+The plastic surgery residents are supported with the resources of Baylor Scott & White Health and Baylor College of Medicine to assist with research.
+Assistance is available for statistics, Institutional Review Board (IRB) and Institutional Review Committee (IRC) submissions, and clinical photography.

 • A mission of healing